iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **Intro**

-This is an algorithm comes from the generic label correct algorithm, which aims at exploiting the dual optimality conditions for the shortest path problem, a gem that we got from the LP formulation of shortest path.
-It improve over the complexity of the generic label correcting algorithm.
-This algorithm derived is exactly the same as the Bellman Ford algorithm.
+We go from the generic label correcting algorithm to some of the cool algorithms for singled shortest path for directed graphs with any weights.
+We discuss negative cycle detections as well.

 One important thing is that in here, we are keeping the assumptions made for the shortest path problem under the LP formulation, so that it's at least not unbounded.